deansallinen/deansallinen.github.io/src/markdown/mailroom.md

       at process._tickCallback (internal/process/next_tick.js:152:19)
 ```

-It's saying that it isn't receiving json back from the server, so let's correct that by first opening `app.js` and adding
+It's saying that we aren't receiving json back from the server, so let's correct that by first opening `app.js` and adding

 ```javascript
 // Routes